LION DANCE

 Stunts, Stacks, Sets

 What everyone loves to see and the most exhausting things to do - the stunts.
 These require the head to wear a sturdy sash for the tail to lift them and assist with jumping.
 Before any stunt, there should be voiceless communication between the head and tail.
 The most common ways for heads to communicate is either through the choreography, feet tapping, or waist wiggling.
 The tail's method of communicating is much more universal, which is shaking the head's sash to acknowledge the begin the stunt.
-When the stunt is acknowledged by both head and tail, there is a small prep-jump into crouch, as to maximize the jumping potential.
+When the stunt is acknowledged by both head and tail, there is a small prep-jump into crouch, followed by the stunt.
+The prep-jump is done to synchronize the head and tail, and also maximize the jumping potential.
 All stunt screenshots were created in JustSketch.me.

 Head Sit